-Below you will find requirements of a Supervising Dentist application to the Supportive Pathway Pilot Program, responsibilities following acceptance, responsibilities during placement, and an outline of successful completion of the program.
+Below you will find requirements of an ITD application to the Supportive Pathway Pilot Program, responsibilities following application acceptance, responsibilities during placement, and an outline of successful completion of the program.

 Supportive Pathway Application